Ballroom dance group classes with a difference

 Watch a championship couple in a solo demonstration and you’ll see basic steps performed so beautifully they look like fancy steps.

-In terms of the steps covered, the Delta Dance Level 3 Ballroom Dancing program is equivalent to the Silver or Gold classes taught at many ballroom dance studios, but we teach a single dance over several weeks.
-Most dances have six weeks of lessons, while Viennese Waltz has three weeks.
+In terms of the steps covered, the Delta Dance Level 3 Ballroom Dancing program is equivalent to a combination of Silver and Gold classes taught at many ballroom dance studios, but we teach a single dance over several weeks.
+Most dances have four to six weeks of lessons, while Viennese Waltz has three weeks.
 We occasionally intersperse dances with special workshops on things like musicality, partnership skills, or exercises to improve your dancing.

 In each case, the emphasis is not on cramming a ton of steps into the program, but helping you dance with quality.
 You are given advanced steps with plenty of information to help you understand how to make them look good so that you don’t end up looking ridiculous when you try them on the dance floor.
 You’ll also learn how to put the steps together so that you can dance effectively around the room.